al-dot-exe/100Devs/continued-learning/MayanWolfeStreams/SQL-intro/active-Qs.md

 What do the brackets do for table names in SQL?
 42:40

-How would we do filters exact strings in SQL using a WHERE clause?
+How would we filter exact strings in SQL using a WHERE clause?
 43:30

-How can filter for every column that INCLUDES a part of string in a WHERE clause?
+How can filter for every column that INCLUDES a part of a string in a WHERE clause?
 46:55

 How would we do and logic in SQL?